-Approaching urban spaces as ecological systems is an attitudinal shift spreading in cities around the world.
-Assessing the ways different open spaces -- from wetlands to grasslands to forests and more -- are synthesized within cities is vital to strengthening their value as functioning habitats.
-Municipalities are beginning to consider and incorporate ecological functions and habitat into master planning, resulting in new and redevelopment projects including more ecosystem features including wildlife protection and conservation, ecological restoration, greenway connections, as well as, living roofs and walls incorporated into buildings and other hard surfaces.
+opportunities for water Approaching urban spaces as ecological systems is an attitudinal shift spreading in cities management, habitat for birds and wildlife, and around the world.
+Assessing the ways different open spaces -- from wetlands to grasslands connections to nature for to forests and more -- are synthesized within cities is vital to strengthening their value as community members. functioning habitats.
+1Municipalities are beginning to consider and incorporate ecological functions and habitat into master planning, resulting in new and redevelopment projects including more ecosystem features including wildlife protection and conservation, ecological restoration, greenway connections, as well as, living roofs and walls incorporated into buildings and other hard surfaces.
 Smithville has an important opportunity to approach its landscape as a functioning ecosystem.
 Its urban environment can become one where ecological infrastructure is seen as essential, and is emphasized and supported as much as energy, waste, and other infrastructural streams.
 Valuable approaches include no mowing, edible Agri-scaping; goats on the go; honeybee hives; wildflower and natural grass areas; and sunflower parks.